kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

    there's usually only a tiny moment between the pod creation and the pod getting scheduled, which makes this risk further rarer to happen, unless many pods are often getting stuck being unschedulable for a long time in the cluster (which is not recommended) or the labels specified at `matchLabelKeys` are frequently updated (which we'll declare as not recommended).
-2. Even if it happens, the topology spread on the pod is just ignored (since `labelSelector` no longer matches the pod itself) and the pod could still be schedulable.
+2. If it happens, `selfMatchNum` will be 0 and both `matchNum` and `minMatchNum` will be retained.
+   Consequently, depending on the current number of matching pods in the domain, `matchNum` - `minMatchNum` might be bigger than `maxSkew`, and the node(s) could be unschedulable.
-   It's not that the unfortunate pods would be unschedulable forever.
+   But, it does not mean that the unfortunate pods would be unschedulable forever.

 ## Design Details